 Payment of Fees

-Payment of your non-refundable $50 application fee and $200 pre-registration deposit is required to submit your online application.
+Payment of your non-refundable $50 application fee $200 pre-registration deposit is required to submit your online application.

 Please mail an original or certified copy of a bank statement showing that you (or your sponsor) have an account which holds sufficient funds to cover the total estimated costs.
 Please see our Statement of Financial Sponsorship Form for the total estimated costs.

-Official transcripts or international equivalent (such as HKCEE, SPM, SMA, Abitur, “O” and “A” level results, etc) may be submitted electronically or by mail.
+Official transcripts or international equivalent (such as HKCEE, SPM, SMA, Abitur, “O” “A” level results, etc) may be submitted electronically or by mail.